-A traditional annuity is an insurance product that provides you with a stream of income during retirement.
+A traditional annuity is an insurance product that provides you with income during retirement.
 A variable annuity also provides you with a stream of income during retirement.
 Still, the amount you receive each month will depend on the performance of the investments within your annuity.
-Additionally, a traditional annuity is a fixed product, meaning that the payments you receive are guaranteed, while a variable annuity is not.
+Additionally, a traditional annuity is a fixed product, meaning the payments you receive are guaranteed, while a variable annuity is not.

 A variable annuity contract is an investment product offered by insurance companies that allows the policyholder to invest their premium in various investment options, such as mutual funds.
 The investment returns and the value of the contract can fluctuate based on the performance of the underlying investments.
 The policyholder can choose from a range of investment options and can switch between them as market conditions change.

 What is a variable annuity ira?

 A variable annuity IRA is an individual retirement account (IRA) that invests in various investment options, such as mutual funds.
 The investment returns and the value of the contract can fluctuate based on the performance of the underlying investments.
 The policyholder can choose from a range of investment options and can switch between them as market conditions change.
 The death benefit is typically a guarantee of the premium paid into the contract.
 The periodic payments received during the annuitization period are based on investment performance and can vary.
 A variable annuity IRA offers the same tax benefits as a traditional IRA but also includes the added benefits of a variable annuity, such as death benefits, annuitization options, and investment flexibility.

 Are variable annuities a good retirement investment?